Auckland & Hobbiton (Day 13 – 14)

-On arriving at Auckland from Christchurch, we venture Auckland city with the remaining limited time we are here.
+Upon arriving in Auckland from Christchurch, we set out to explore the city with the limited time we had left.

 The set details were amazing.
 Every artifacts and works on the set have been designed and painted in accordance to the narrative of the Hobbit.